 Inside: The lighting in your home pretty much sucks.
-You want to own plants but struggle to figure which ones will survive in the dark corners of your home.
+You want to own plants but struggle to figure out which ones will survive in the dark corners of your home.
 These are the 9 of the best low-light houseplants plants you need to own.

 This isn’t your typical article for low-light plants.
 In fact, the plants listed in this article may surprise you as flourishing in a low-light situation.